Thomas Chabot

-Thomas Chabot (/ʃəˈbɒt/ shə-BOT; born January 30, 1997) is a Canadian professional ice hockey defenceman and alternate captain for the Ottawa Senators of the National Hockey League (NHL).
+Thomas Chabot (/ʃəˈbɒt/ shə-BOT; born January 30, 1997) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Ottawa Senators of the National Hockey League (NHL).
 Chabot was drafted in the first round (18th overall) by the Senators in the 2015 NHL entry draft.

-In January 2017, Chabot became the first defenceman to be named the most valuable player of the World Junior Championships.
+He won a silver medal at the World Junior Championships in January 2017, becoming the first defenceman to be named the most valuable player in the history of the tournament.
+He also won two silver medals at the IIHF World Championships in 2019 and 2022.

+Early life

+Chabot was born in Sainte-Marie-de-Beauce to Francois, an elementary-school teacher and Claude, a hairdresser.
+His older brother Felix-Antoine, scored two goals in his only QMHL game.
+Chabot began skating at three years old.
+He played in the 2009 and 2010 Quebec International Pee-Wee Hockey Tournaments with his minor ice hockey team from the Beauce-Nord area.

 Playing career

-Chabot played in the 2009 and 2010 Quebec International Pee-Wee Hockey Tournaments with his minor ice hockey team from the Beauce-Nord area.
-He was drafted by the Saint John Sea Dogs in the second round (22nd overall) of the 2013 QMJHL entry draft, and he played 55 games with the Sea Dogs during the 2013–14 QMJHL season.
-The following season his outstanding play was rewarded when he was selected to play in the 2015 CHL/NHL Top Prospects Game.